Everest Base Camp Trek

 Day 13: Tengboche to Namche Bazaar (3,440m/11,280 ft): 10km, 5-6 hours

-After breakfast, from Tengboche, we continue to follow the river and, after crossing it, climb back up through birch and rhododendron forest to Namche bazar.
-On our way, Kwangde, Tawache, Everest, Nuptse, Lhotse, Ama Dablam, Kantega and Thamserku are just a few of the Himalayan giants we wonderfully get to view on our return journey.
-From Tengboche we descend to the bridge over the Dudh Kosi.
-At Phunki Tenga, we get to see the water driven prayer wheels, before making our way back to Namche for the night with all meals.
+After breakfast, from Tengboche, we continue to follow the river and, after crossing it, climb back up through birch and rhododendron forest to Namche Bazar.
+On our way, Kwangde, Tawache, Everest, Nuptse, Lhotse, Ama Dablam, Kantega, and Thamserku are just a few of the Himalayan giants we wonderfully get to view on our return journey.
+From Tengboche, we descend to the bridge over the Dudh Kosi.
+At Phunki Tenga, we get to see the water-driven prayer wheels, before making our way back to Namche for the night with all meals.
 We sleep at an altitude of 3,440m.

 Day 14: Namche Bazaar to Lukla (2,860m/9,186ft): 19km, 6 - 7 hours…this is our last day on these lovely mountains!